 - To serve, scoop and sprinkle or drizzle.

-- Keep stored for a week in the refrigerator, and a few months frozen.
+- Keep stored for 2 days in the refrigerator, or freeze for three months.

 Gloria Spencer